 The next stop is Kayangan Lake which is hands-down one of the most popular Coron tourist spots so you can expect to encounter many other tour boats and visitors at this location.
 Despite the crowds, Kayangan Lake is a phenomenal attraction and I guarantee you’ll have an awesome experience!

 There is a picture-perfect lagoon where the boat arrives prior to walking over the hill to Kayangan Lake which is a natural beauty in itself.
-I decided to fly my DJI Mavic Drone here to capture it all from a birds-eye perspective and I was in complete awe, to say the least!
+I decided to fly my drone camera here to capture it all from a birds-eye perspective and I was in complete awe, to say the least!

 For all of you drone pilots out there, be careful when flying around the cliffs as the signal is very weak and many drones have been known to drop out of the sky and sink.
 I just wanted to give you a heads up and to be aware of this.
 I took the risk and flew cautiously with no issues.

 To reach Kayangan Lake, you’ll have to walk across an over-the-water boardwalk and over the hill via a set of stairs which takes no more than 5 to 10 minutes.